 2. Build Up Your Muscles

-Developing stronger muscles can help support your joints.
+Developing stronger muscles can help support and protect your joints.
 While you don’t need to become a bodybuilder, stronger muscles can assist you in the ways that your joints move, which can be especially helpful if you have experienced weakness in a particular area.